rachel-gonsenhauser/Final_Project_Environmental_Data_Analytics/README.md

 <describe the folders contained in the repository, including what type of files they contain>

-The repository
+The repository includes the following folders of files:

+**Code**: files include coding sessions including cleaning/wrangling, visualization, and analysis of the data.
+**Data**: files include data from the CDC database discussed above.
+Data file types include Raw and Processed.
+**Output**
+**Project Files**

 <describe the formats of files for the various purposes contained in the repository>

+File formats for the files contained in the repository include:
+`.md`: text file, such as this README file
+`.Rmd`: R markdown file, the format for all coding sessions `.csv`: delimited text file, the format for all data files

 <describe your file naming conventions>

-Files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where:
+Data files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where:

 **databasename** refers to the database from where the data originated